 The announcement came just several days after Denmark’s foreign ministry received notice from a technical division that the organization was under “suspicion of misuse of donor funds” based on a British government report circulating among major donors.

-Denmark had donated more than $750,000 a year to the organization in 2017 and 2018, and the report by the U.K.’s Department for International Development identified “failing governance mechanisms, poor financial management and insufficient value for money,” according to a Danish technical consultant.
+Denmark had donated more than US$750,000 a year to the organization in 2017 and 2018, and the report by the U.K.’s Department for International Development identified “failing governance mechanisms, poor financial management and insufficient value for money,” according to a Danish technical consultant.

 The report, also shared with the Netherlands and Sweden, found “irregularities, which could constitute corruption in the form of nepotism, embezzlement, and corruption in the execution of contracts,” wrote Asger Graae, a senior consultant.

-The Danish share of the money under suspicion came to about $28,000, according to Graae, who said the U.K. report also cited “several examples of breach of internal policies, e.g. travel policies and procurement of contracts.”
+The Danish share of the money under suspicion came to about US$28,000, according to Graae, who said the U.K. report also cited “several examples of breach of internal policies, e.g. travel policies and procurement of contracts.”

 It is with abiding sadness that we must announce our closure.